Astronomia (Vicetone remix)

 "Astronomia" is a house song by Dutch electronic music duo Vicetone and Russian DJ and record producer Tony Igy, created as a remix of Igy's 2010 song with the same name.
 It was released on 9 July 2014.

 Background

 The original Astronomia song was released in Russia in 2010.
 Vicetone created a remix of the original song in 2014 and sent it to Tony Igy, who liked it.
 Igy's label did not approve of the remix, so the remix was released for free online.

 Reception

 In 2020, amidst the COVID-19 pandemic, the song became the subject of the "Coffin Dance" internet meme, which involves the remix playing over a group of Ghanaian pallbearers dancing while carrying a coffin.
 This was a common funeral tradition in Ghana and parts of Africa with the idea of sending off deceased loved ones in style, rather than in the usual western manner of mourning a loss.
+The song is also the walk-on song of darts player Gian van Veen, world number three and runner-up in the 2026 World Darts Championship.